From ABC News:

-A police surveillance video taken the night that Trayvon Martin was shot dead shows no blood or bruises on George Zimmerman, the neighborhood watch captain who says he shot Martin after he was punched in the nose, knocked down and had his head slammed into the ground.You can see the video at the site.
-I don't have much to say here.
-He doesn't look like someone whose had their head bashed into the concrete.
-But perhaps I'm missing something.The surveillance video, which was obtained exclusively by ABC News, shows Zimmerman arriving in a police cruiser.
+A police surveillance video taken the night that Trayvon Martin was shot dead shows no blood or bruises on George Zimmerman, the neighborhood watch captain who says he shot Martin after he was punched in the nose, knocked down and had his head slammed into the ground.The surveillance video, which was obtained exclusively by ABC News, shows Zimmerman arriving in a police cruiser.
 As he exits the car, his hands are cuffed behind his back.
 Zimmerman is frisked and then led down a series of hallways, still cuffed.

 According to Tracy Martin, the Sanford, Fla., detective recounted this sequence of events: Trayvon Martin walked up to Zimmerman's vehicle and asked why he was following him.
 Zimmerman denied following the youth and rolled up the car window.Minutes after Trayvon walked away, Zimmerman got out of his vehicle.
 Then came the second encounter, according to Tracy Martin's recollection of the detective's account.
 Trayvon Martin appeared from behind a building in Zimmerman's gated community, approached him and demanded, "What's your problem, homie?"When Zimmerman replied that he didn't have a problem, Martin said, "You do now."
 The unarmed teenager hit Zimmerman, knocked him to the ground, pinned him down and told him to "shut the [expletive] up."During the beating, Zimmerman pulled his gun and fired one shot at close range into Martin's chest.
 "You got me," the teenager said, falling backward.